 - West Coast: Aims to invest in commercial real estate assets located in the Los Angeles, CA, San Francisco, CA, San Diego, CA, Seattle, WA and Portland, OR metro areas.

 - Heartland: Aims to invest in commercial real estate assets located in the Houston, TX, Dallas, TX, Austin, TX, Chicago, IL, and Denver, CO metro areas.

 - East Coast: Aims to invest in commercial real estate assets located in Massachusetts, New York, New Jersey, North Carolina, South Carolina, Georgia, and Florida, as well as the Washington, DC, and Philadelphia, PA metro areas.

 The current annualized dividend for each eREIT is approximately 8.5% (net of fees).

-Performance data is not yet available, but I will update this review when information is made public.
+Investment performance is not yet available because each eFund has made limited investments to date.
+I will update this review when data is made public.

 Fundrise follows a “value investing” strategy, meaning they only purchase real estate assets if the acquisition cost is less than the intrinsic value (i.e. replacement cost).

 The goal is to acquire real estate properties at an attractive price and then add value through renovation, partnerships, and strategic positioning.
 After improving the existing property, Fundrise then collects revenue through interest payments, rental income, or profits from a potential sale.

 Each Fundrise investment property must meet strict underwriting standards in four key areas: